Olive Hobson, Jethro Centre Lurgan, speaks about her daily life, career and aspirations as a peace builder and community relations worker.

 Listen till ye hear … listen deeply, give every person her/his dignity as a human being and above all do no further harm.”

-Olive is core funded by the Community Relations Council.
+We core-fund Olive as part of our funding scheme.
 Learn more about the Community Relations Council’s core funded groups.